Cedar Grove residents speak out after weekend shootings

 SHREVEPORT, LA.
-(KTAL/KMSS) — A Shreveport resident spoke out anonymously after Sunday night’s drive-by shooting that killed 20-year old Terrance Washington.
+(KTAL/KMSS) — A Shreveport resident spoke out anonymously after a drive-by shooting that killed 20-year old Terrance Washington Sunday night.

 He said the shootings are becoming senseless and he’s scared for his life.

-“It is getting worse and I don’t know how much longer I can stay,” the guy shared.
+“It is getting worse and I don’t know how much longer I can stay,” he said.

 Shreveport police are looking for clues to the two separate weekend shootings that resulted in the death of Washington and another 20-year old.